 The pretty town of Bergerac has medieval streets as well as a lively shopping centre so be sure to take time to explore its pretty streets and riverside setting.
 The medieval bastide town of Eymet is a beautiful village in the area.

-Map of The Chateau de Bridoire and places to visit
+Map of Chateau de Bridoire and places nearby

-Visit near The Chateau de Bridoire with France This Way reviews
+Visit near Chateau de Bridoire with France This Way reviews

 ... or see ALL recommended places to visit in Dordogne

 Plan your visit to Chateau de Bridoire, Dordogne

 - Parc et potager de Pouthet: remarkable garden (12 km)